Lesson 2: Explore the App Builder App

 exports.main = main

-Next, let's see how the web UI communicates with the backend.
+Next, let's see how the web UI communicates with the back end.
 All web assets are placed in the src/dx-excshell-1/web-src folder.

 <View gridArea='content' padding='size-200'>